Bad Bad Hats: Reception

 The band's music has been described as indie, pop-punk, folk, classic pop, influences by "90s rock simplicity and pop-punk frivolity."

 Alexander’s lyrics have been described as relatable, sincere, subtle, honest, unpredictable, and powerful.

-Bad Bad Hats describe their style has been described as "indie rock," but have been described in Rolling Stone as likely to "break into Sixpence None the Richer's "Kiss Me" at any moment" and going well with a latte at Starbucks.
+Bad Bad Hats describe their style as indie rock, but have been described in Rolling Stone as likely to "break into Sixpence None the Richer's 'Kiss Me' at any moment" and going well with a latte at Starbucks.
 Their songs are described as expertly produced, with hooks and intriguing turns.
 Their sound is very pleasing, but some critics have called for more message, urgency, and purpose.

 Critics in Pitchfork said that Psychic Reader had the same "unconventional structure and sticky melody" as found in Super America, but that the band's music had become richer, more varied, and more multidimensional.

 Critics in Rolling Stone said that Lightning Round reflects the same blend of indie-pop, folk, and rock, but is even more refined and polished than Psychic Reader and has a "mid-tempo groove," and a richly-produced synth-pop sound reminiscent of Fleetwood Mac’s Tusk.